-Sleep was polysomnographically recorded by a digital recording system using the VITAPORT digital ambulatory sleep recorder (Vitaport-3 digital recorder, TEMEC[®] Instruments BV, Kerkrade, The Netherlands) and sleep stages were visually scored on a 20-sec basis according to standard criteria (for details see (32)).
+SOL.
+Sleep was polysomnographically recorded by a digital recording system using the Vitaport digital ambulatory sleep recorder (Vitaport-3 digital recorder; Temec Instruments, Kerkrade, The Netherlands) and sleep stages were visually scored on a 20-s basis according to standard criteria (for details see Ref.
+32).
 The sleep analysis will be published elsewhere.
-SOL was defined as the time interval between lights off and the occurrence of the first 20-sec sleep epoch of sleep stage 2.
+SOL was defined as the time interval between lights off and the occurrence of the first 20-s sleep epoch of sleep stage 2.